CellProfiling/cell-pro-template/README.md

   pytest --cov-report term-missing --cov=NEW_REPO
   ```

+- Continous integration is by default supported via [GitHub actions](https://help.github.com/en/actions).
+GitHub actions is free for public repos and comes with 2000 free Ubuntu build minutes per month for private repos.

 - To activate continuous integration testing on Travis CI, add a `.travis.yml` file with this contents to the repo.

   ```yaml